Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves: Related Work

 \subsection{Algebraic Approaches to Arrow's Theorem}

-Arrow's theorem has been analyzed through various algebraic lenses\cite{Fishburn1970, Kirman1978, Lauwers1995}.
-The ultrafilter proof of Arrow's theorem \cite{Kirman1978} characterizes dictatorships as ultrafilters on the set of voters, providing an elegant algebraic perspective.
-More recent work by Lauwers and Van Liedekerke \cite{Lauwers1995} connects Arrow's framework to Boolean algebras.
+Arrow's theorem has been analyzed through various algebraic lenses\cite{Fishburn1970, KirmanSondermann1972, Lauwers1995}.
+The ultrafilter proof of Arrow's theorem \cite{KirmanSondermann1972} characterizes dictatorships as ultrafilters on the set of voters, providing an elegant algebraic perspective.
+More recent work by Lauwers and Van Liedekerke \cite{Lauwers1995} recasts Arrovian aggregation in the language of model theory and ultraproducts.
 While our approach differs---we focus on localization of conflicts rather than characterization of aggregation rules---these algebraic perspectives inform potential future connections.